domimaller/bitrise-homework/README.md

 ## Docker Compose Setup

-The application is containerized using Docker Compose.
+The application is containerized using Docker / Docker Compose.
 Below is the provided `docker-compose.yaml` file:

 ```yaml
 version: "3.9"